 Place literal geographic information into the IPTC metadata fields.

-instead of coordinates.
+These is geographic information that is expressed in words :) instead of coordinates.
 GPS information matters only to computers and GPS devices and mean little to people.
 Geographic information that has words in it actually makes sense to humans…that’s what IPTC is for.
 The IPTC fields that are intended to hold geographic information are as follows:

 - Country=France